estuart/CS6238Project2/README.md

 ### System Requirements
 * JDK 8 for the server
+* Python 2.7 for the client test cases

 ### Build/Run Server
 The S2DR-Server is built as a Java servlet, and is run on a Tomcat 8 servlet container.
 The servlet container itself